-Opt for air mattress which uses an insulating material.
-Use lightweight materials for bedding which have good insulating properties.
-We highly recommend using thermal aluminum blankets which are so small that when folded, it can fit into your palm.
+- Opt for a bed that uses an insulating material.
+Use lightweight materials for bedding that have good insulating properties.
+We highly recommend using thermal aluminum blankets which are so small that when folded, they can fit into your palm.

-Don't forget to carry a sleeping bag which will help you stay warm, cozy and comfortable sleep in your tent.
-Avoid buying a sleeping bag made up of foam with an open-cell structure.
+- Don't forget to carry a sleeping bag which will help you keep warm, cozy, and comfortable sleep in your tent.
+Avoid buying a sleeping bag made up of memory foam with an open-cell structure.
 It will dissipate body heat and would help you cool down easily.

-Your dinner meal should be rich in a high-calorie diet and fat.
-It will keep your body's metabolism active for longer duration and thereby producing heat in the body.
+- Your dinner meal should be rich in a high-calorie diet and fat.
+It will keep your body's metabolism active for a longer duration and thereby producing heat in the body.

-An avid camper needs to have proper utensils specially insulated bottle to keep your water and other drink warm.
+- An avid camper needs to have proper utensils especially an insulated bottle for warm water and other drinks.

 What is an R-value?

-Check: Therma-a-Rest MondoKing camping air mattress/sleeping pad with R-value of 11.4
+Check: Therma-a-Rest MondoKing camping air mattress/sleeping pad with an R-value of 11.4

-The top of the mattress has an advanced internal closed-cell design to trap your body heat.
-Make sure you buy an air mattress with such design specially for camping in winters.
+- The top of the air mattresses has an advanced internal closed-cell design to trap your body heat.
+Make sure you buy one with such a design specially for camping in winters.

-This combination of layering under and above the mattress is quite effective in keeping you warm while you are camping in the cold night.
+This combination of layering under and above the mattress is quite effective in keeping you warm while you are camping on a cold night.

 This entire setup will help you in a warm and restful sleep in the tent.